 - Co2 Surgical Laser not only limits blood loss but helps start the healing process sooner.

-- Surgery takes place in a separate, enclosed, operating suite.
+- The surgery takes place in a separate, enclosed operating suite.

 - New sterile individual sutures are always used.